Holistic Visual-Textual Sentiment Analysis with Prior Models: Abstract

 \section{Abstract}

-Visual-textual sentiment analysis aims to predict sentiment with the input of a pair of image and text.
-The main challenge of visual-textual sentiment analysis is how to learn effective visual features for sentiment prediction since input images are often very diverse.
-To address this challenge, we propose a new method that improves visual-textual sentiment analysis by introducing powerful expert visual features.
-The proposed method consists of four parts: (1) a visual-textual branch to learn features directly from data for sentiment analysis, (2) a visual expert branch with a set of pre-trained ``expert'' encoders to extract effective visual features, (3) a CLIP branch to implicitly model visual-textual correspondence, and (4) a multimodal feature fusion network based on either BERT or MLP to fuse multimodal features and make sentiment prediction.
+Visual-textual sentiment analysis aims to predict sentiment with the input of a pair of image and text, which poses a challenge in learning effective features for diverse input images.
+To address this, we propose a holistic method that achieves robust visual-textual sentiment analysis by exploiting a rich set of powerful pre-trained visual and textual prior models.
+The proposed method consists of four parts: (1) a visual-textual branch to learn features directly from data for sentiment analysis, (2) a visual expert branch with a set of pre-trained ``expert'' encoders to extract selected semantic visual features, (3) a CLIP branch to implicitly model visual-textual correspondence, and (4) a multimodal feature fusion network based on BERT to fuse multimodal features and make sentiment predictions.
 Extensive experiments on three datasets show that our method produces better visual-textual sentiment analysis performance than existing methods.